-This Quarterly Report on Form 10-Q contains forward-looking statements about us and our industry that involve substantial risks and uncertainties.
-All statements, other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including statements regarding our future financial condition, business strategy and plans, and objectives of management for future operations, are forward-looking statements.
+This Annual Report on Form 10-K contains forward-looking statements about us and our industry that involve substantial risks and uncertainties.
+All statements, other than statements of historical facts contained in this Annual Report on Form 10-K, including statements regarding our future financial condition, business strategy and plans, and objectives of management for future operations, are forward-looking statements.
 In some cases you can identify these statements by forward-looking words such as "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "could," "would," "project," "plan," "expect" or the negative or plural of these words or similar expressions.
 These forward-looking statements include, but are not limited to, statements concerning the following:

-- the success, cost and timing of our development activities, non-clinical studies and clinical trials; - the timing and outcome of our current and future clinical trials, and the reporting of data from those trials; - the potential of our technologies and our ability to execute on our corporate strategy; - our ability to attract and retain key scientific, medical, commercial and management personnel; - our ability to fund our working capital needs; - the strength and breadth of our patent portfolio; - the therapeutic potential of Auxora and our other product candidates; - the ability to obtain funding for our operations, including funding necessary to develop and commercialize our product candidates, subject to regulatory approvals: - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - our reliance on third parties to manufacture and conduct preclinical studies and clinical trials of our product candidates; - the success of competing therapies that are or may become available; - our ability to develop and maintain our corporate infrastructure, including our ability to design and maintain an effective system of internal controls; - existing regulations and regulatory developments in the United States and other regulations; - potential claims relating to our intellectual property; - our financial performance; - our ability to obtain and adequately protect intellectual property rights for our product candidates; - our ability to obtain regulatory approval for our product candidates and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - our ability to extend our operating capital; - our ability to continue to satisfy the Nasdaq listing requirements and have our stock continue to trade on Nasdaq; and - the effects of the ongoing conflict between the Ukraine and Russia and the recent and potential future bank failures or other geopolitical events.
+- our expectations regarding the success, cost and timing of our development activities, non-clinical studies and clinical trials; - our expectations regarding the timing and outcome of our current and future clinical trials, and the reporting of data from those trials; - our research and development plans; - the potential of our technologies and our ability to execute on our corporate strategy; - our ability to attract and retain key scientific, medical, commercial and management personnel; - our ability to fund our working capital needs; - the strength and breadth of our patent portfolio; - the therapeutic potential of Auxora and our other product candidates and the expected patient populations, market opportunities, commercial potential and commercialization strategy thereof; - our expectations regarding our cash runway and expected use of cash, cash equivalents and short-term investment; - our need to obtain additional funding and the ability to obtain such funding for our operations, including funding necessary to develop and commercialize our product candidates, subject to regulatory approvals; - our ability and plans to contract with third-party suppliers and manufacturers and their ability to perform adequately; - our expected competitive position; - our ability to develop and maintain our corporate infrastructure, including our ability to design and maintain an effective system of internal controls; - legislative and regulatory developments in the United States and other foreign countries; - potential claims relating to our intellectual property or other legal proceedings; - our expectations regarding future economic conditions or our financial performance; - our ability to obtain and adequately protect intellectual property rights for our product candidates; - our ability to obtain regulatory approval for our product candidates and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - our ability to extend our operating capital; - our ability to continue to satisfy the Nasdaq listing requirements and have our stock continue to trade on Nasdaq; and - statements of belief and any statement of assumptions underlying any of the foregoing.

 These statements are only current predictions and are subject to known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from those anticipated by the forward-looking statements.
-We discuss many of these risks in greater detail under the heading "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q. You should not rely upon forward-looking statements as predictions of future events.
+We discuss many of these risks in greater detail under the heading "Risk Factors" and elsewhere in this Annual Report on Form 10-K. You should not rely upon forward-looking statements as predictions of future events.
 New risk factors and uncertainties may emerge from time to time, and it is not possible for management to predict all risks and uncertainties.